 - Remember that no matter how good your team gets, there will always be room for improvement.

 Tuckman determined the 4 stages of group development.
 But there’s now a fifth stage – the adjourning stage.
+Tuckman and his doctoral student, Mary Ann Jensen, added this step in 1977.
 It occurs when groups disband or dissolve, and may happen at the end of your project.
 Adjourning teams often have trouble transitioning back to individual roles after spending months together in a cohesive unit.

 Do this to facilitate the transition to the Adjourning Phase